RaffaeleFiorillo/RaffaeleFiorillo/README.md

      <a href="https://www.linkedin.com/in/raffaele-junior-fiorillo-ab033a200"><img title="Linkedin" src="https://www.vectorlogo.zone/logos/linkedin/linkedin-ar21.svg"   width="100" height="50"/></a>
 </p>

+## Education
+### Bachelor Degree in Computer Engineering and Telecomunications:
+Tecnical University of the Atlantic, Mindelo, Cape Verde.

+### Master's Degree in Game Design and Playful Media:
+Lusófona University, Lisbon, Portugal.

 ## Skills
 ### Programming
 I am a passionate programmer.
 I like to use programming as a tool to explore the unknown.
 I make my code to be clean, efficient and well structured.